 Respite care is usually paid for with a family’s private resources.
 In some cases, additional funding is available.
 If your senior loved one lives in Franklin County, the Franklin County Office on Aging might be able to help.
 They are the local partner for the National Family Caregiver Support Program.
 This program is a part of the Older American Act of 2000.
 It provides low income adults over the age of 60 with a variety of services including an eight day respite stay at a long-term care community.
 If you live outside of central Ohio, you can find your local agency through the Ohio Department of Aging.

 Respite as an Assisted Living Trial Stay

 Respite stays offer an added benefit when an older family member who needs more help is reluctant to consider moving to an assisted living community.
-Asking them to enjoy a few days at a senior living community while you are out-of-town can be a non-threatening way to introduce them to assisted living.
+Asking them to enjoy a few days at a senior living community while you are out-of-town, on spring break or otherwise, can be a non-threatening way to introduce them to assisted living.

 You can work with the staff from the assisted living community to make sure the experience is a positive one.
 Your loved one can participate in life enrichment activities that are of interest, share meals with other residents, and enjoy worry-free living with housekeeping and laundry provided.
 Respite suites are usually furnished, but families should consider bringing family photos, a favorite throw, and other personal belongings that can make help make the suite feel more like home.

 Have you tried respite care for a senior loved one?